noir-lang/noir/docs/docs/noir/concepts/data_types/arrays.md

 ### sort_via

 Sorts the array with a custom comparison function.
-The ordering function must return true if the first argument should be sorted to be before the second argument, otherwise it should return false.
+The ordering function must return true if the first argument should be sorted to be before the second argument or is equal to the second argument.

+Using this method with an operator like `<` that does not return `true` for equal values will result in an assertion failure for arrays with equal elements.

 ```rust
 fn sort_via(self, ordering: fn(T, T) -> bool) -> [T; N]